ptycho/ptypy/doc/rst/concept.rst

    >>>     f.write('shape %d\n' % G.shape[0])
    >>>     f.close()

-Now we save positions and the diffraction images.
-We don't burden ouselves for now by selecting an image file format such as .tiff or .hdf5 but use numpys binary storage format
+Next, we save positions and the diffraction images.
+We don't burden ourselves for now with converting to an image file format such as .tiff or a data format like .hdf5 but instead we use numpys binary storage format.

 ::